SUPPORT FOR TEACHERS

 A six-week group program for teachers

-This program is initiated by the BCTF Health and Wellness Program and developed by the Occupational Rehabilitation Group.
-Living with Balance is a group workshop, which runs for two hours once per week.
+We are excited to announce our new Living with Balance group program for BC teachers.
+This program has been initiated by the BCTF Health and Wellness Program and developed by the Occupational Rehabilitation Group.
+There are a select number of BC communities where this program will be offered this year.
+Living with Balance is a group workshop, which typically runs for two hours once per week.
 It focuses on developing tools and skills related to improving one’s vitality and resiliency.
-This holistic approach to wellness will equip teachers to make simple lifestyle changes that will positively affect their physical, mental, and emotional well-being.
+Our holistic approach to wellness will equip teachers to make simple lifestyle changes that will positively affect their physical, mental, and emotional well-being.

 This six-week group program will provide opportunities for:

 - education, self-evaluation, and examining the importance of maintaining life-style balance

 - discussing the importance of nutrition; exercise; sleep

 - managing symptoms of low mood, anxiety, and stress; boundaries and managing conflict

 - learning strategies that increase awareness of factors that contribute to fluctuations in mood as well as methods to manage them

 - reviewing proven techniques used to improve self-esteem and self-confidence, and manage stress and low mood